 - Make Ahead & Freezing Instructions: Iced cookies stay fresh covered in the refrigerator for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 3 days.
 Allow to come to room temperature then continue with step 6.
 Baked and frosted or unfrosted cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Here are my tips and tricks on how to freeze cookie dough.

-- Pumpkin: Squeeze as much of the moisture out of the pumpkin puree as you can before adding it to the cookie dough.
-I simply squeeze the puree with paper towels.
+- Pumpkin: Make sure to use the can labeled “pure pumpkin puree,” not “pumpkin pie filling.”
+Blot as much of the moisture out of the pumpkin puree as you can before using it in the cookie dough.
+I simply squeeze the puree with paper towels and repeat with new paper towels until I can’t get any more moisture out.
 See photo in the post for a visual.
 This will help produce a less cakey cookie.
 Less moisture is a good thing in these cookies!

 - Chocolate Chips: Instead of icing (or in addition to!), you can add 1 heaping cup of chocolate chips to the cookie dough.
 Or 1 cup of chopped nuts, dried cranberries, raisins, white chocolate chips, butterscotch morsels, etc.